hongzhu6129/MorphyCloud/README.md

 -- MorphyCMD.jar : executable jar file to run test on workstation machine in a text interface to control multiple agents running on remote servers executing test tasks in parallel.
 It has enhanced set of instructions.

+-- MorphyCloud Definition.pdf: it is a technical report that defines the Morphy Agent and two service request tools.

 -- examples : fold that contains the examples of using MorphyCloud tool.
 It contains the following files:

 ---- SinTest.class : Java class file for testing sin(x) function;